zavetafeda/testgame/README.md

 [//]: # (<img alt="workshop/tictactoe" width="1412" src="../.resources/tictactoe.png">)

-A standard game of Tic-Tac-Toe in Leo.
+A standard game (proof of concept) of Tic-Tac-Toe in Leo.

 ⭕ ❕ ⭕ ❕ ❌